EDS ECHO Summit: Hypermobility Spectrum Disorders

 None of the planners and presenters for this educational activity have relevant financial relationship(s) to disclose with ineligible companies whose primary business is producing, marketing, selling, re-selling, or distributing healthcare products used by or on patients.

-Prof. Lara Bloom, Stacey Simmonds, Sacha Aziz, Dr. Alan Hakim, Dr. Louise Warburton, Prof. Jane Simmonds, Jeannie Di Bon, Annabel Hawker, Aiko Callahan, Dr. Rebecca Schaffer, Dr. Jessica Eccles, Jennifer Smallridge.
+Prof. Lara Bloom, Dr. Alan Hakim, Stacey Simmonds, Sacha Aziz, Dr. Sarah Schwartz, Constance O’Connor, Dr. Louise Warburton, Prof. Jane Simmonds, Jeannie Di Bon, Annabel Hawker, Dr. Aiko Callahan, Dr. Leslie Russek, Shani Weber, Dr. Rebecca Schaffer, Dr. Jessica Eccles, Jennifer Smallridge, Sarah Tompkins , Dr. Surendra Marur, Joe Holdsworth.